 In fact, Georgia’s registered voting data indicates that counties that supported Biden have less than 21% of the state’s “white, non-Hispanic voters” and account for 55% of the state’s registered voters.
 Put another way— approximately 52.8% of Georgia’s registered voters are “white, non-Hispanic” and roughly 70% of them live in counties that voted for Trump.

-If Georgia’s incumbent Republican Senators maintain their seats in the upcoming runoff, the Biden administration is unlikely to secure Senate support over the next four years.
-But if county elections are any indication of their average voting citizen, there’s a chance that Georgia received 3,344 new Democrats in 2020— and it may be enough to flip the state again in 2021.
+If county elections are any indication of the average voting citizen, there’s a chance that Georgia received 3,344 new Democrats in 2020— potentially enough to flip the state blue in future elections.

 The Top 3 contributing states for new Georgia residents are California (15.6%), Florida (9.7%), and New York (8%), whose former residents replaced Georgia’s typical outbound population from red states like Alabama, Tennessee, and South Carolina.